numerique-gouv/croissant-translate/README.md

 A micro application based on CroissantLLM and running entirely in the browser with WebLLM.
 Translates texts between French and English without sharing your content with the server.

-- Fully private = No conversation data ever leaves your computer
+- Fully private = No data ever leaves your computer
 - Runs in the browser = No server needed and no install needed!
 - Works offline
 - Easy-to-use interface

-This tool is built on top of [WebLLM](https://github.com/mlc-ai/web-llm), a package that brings language model inferebce directly onto web browsers with hardware acceleration.
+This tool is built on top of [WebLLM](https://github.com/mlc-ai/web-llm), a package that brings language model inference directly onto web browsers with hardware acceleration.

 ## System Requirements